Title

 A Philippine law requires individuals and corporations meeting certain criteria to pay an annual residence tax, with exemptions for certain individuals and penalties for delinquency, and mandates the issuance of residence certificates for various purposes.

-Every inhabitant of the Philippines over eighteen years of age who has been regularly employed on a wage or salary basis for at least thirty consecutive working days during any calendar year at the rate of not less than fifty centavos a day, is engaged in business or occupation, owns real property with an aggregate assessed value of one thousand pesos or more, or is required by law to file an income tax return.
+Every inhabitant of the Philippines over eighteen years of age who (1) has been regularly employed on a wage or salary basis for at least thirty consecutive working days in any calendar year at not less than fifty centavos a day; or (2) is engaged in business or occupation; or (3) owns real property with an aggregate assessed value of one thousand pesos or more; or (4) is required by law to file an income tax return.

-One peso for every five thousand pesos worth of real property owned, one peso for every five thousand pesos of gross receipts or earnings derived from business in the Philippines, and one peso for every one thousand pesos of salaries, gross receipts, or earnings from exercise of any profession or occupation during the preceding year.
+The annual residence tax is fifty centavos.
+The annual additional tax is based on a schedule: (a) for each five thousand pesos worth of real property owned during the preceding year—one peso; (b) for each five thousand pesos of gross receipts or earnings from business during the preceding year—one peso; and (c) for each one thousand pesos of salaries or gross receipts/earnings from any profession or occupation during the preceding year—one peso.
+The additional tax cannot exceed five hundred pesos.

-No, dividends received from any corporation are not considered part of gross receipts or earnings for the purpose of computing the additional tax.
+No. Dividends received by a corporation from another corporation are not considered part of its gross receipts or earnings for purposes of the additional tax.

 Analyze Cases Smarter, Faster